-The single-source-of-truth that we outlined in the categorization of assets feed directly into the planning stages of a NERC CIP assessment.
-Ensuring that your team is on the same page and that all participants in the assessment understand their role is paramount of an effective an comprehensive NERC CIP assessment.
+The single-source-of-truth that we outlined in the categorization of assets feeds directly into the planning stages of a NERC CIP assessment.
+Ensuring that your team is on the same page and that all participants in the assessment understand their role is paramount to an effective and comprehensive NERC CIP assessment.
 Spreadsheets and modular GRC tools can support the planning stages well enough.
-However, you will start to see version control rapidly become an issue in the case of spreadsheets and in the case of GRC tools, depending on the configuration of your particular platform, you may find that your teams cannot use the tool given its complexity.
+However, you will start to see version control rapidly become an issue in the case of spreadsheets, and in the case of GRC tools, depending on the configuration of your particular platform, you may find that your teams cannot use the tool given its complexity.

-Integrated solutions, on the other hand, enable organizations to see the entire plan from a single-source-of-truth without having to dig around multiple modules or sift through a plethora of spreadsheets.
-CyberStrong’s collaboration tools including bulk control assignment, asynchronous collaboration notes between teams responsible for a given assessment, and automated due date follow-ups streamline the assessment process and help energy risk and compliance teams get to knowing faster.
+Integrated solutions, on the other hand, enable organizations to see the entire plan from a single source of truth without having to dig around multiple modules or sift through a plethora of spreadsheets.
+CyberStrong’s collaboration tools include bulk control assignment, asynchronous collaboration notes between teams responsible for a given assessment, and automated due date follow-ups to streamline the assessment process and help energy risk and compliance teams get to knowing faster.